Order Matters: Generating Progressive Explanations for Planning Tasks in Human-Robot Teaming: INTRODUCTION

-As robotic applications start to benefit a diverse set of domains, human-robot interaction has evolved to be an increasingly important subject.
-In human-robot teaming, it is desired that the interaction occurs in a coherent manner that is observed in human-human teaming \cite{chakraborti2017ai,cooke2015team}.
-Similar to a human teammate, a robotic agent is required to not only understand its human peers, but also explain its own decision or behaviors when necessary.
+As robots start to benefit a diverse set of domains, human-robot interaction has evolved to be an increasingly important subject.
+In human-robot teaming, in particular, it is desired that the interaction occurs in a coherent manner that is observed in human-human teaming \cite{chakraborti2017ai,cooke2015team}.
+Similar to a human teammate, a robotic agent is required to not only understand its human partners, but also explain its own decisions or behaviors when necessary.
 Explanations in a teaming context provide the rationale behind an individual agent's decision making \cite{lombrozo2006structure}, and help with building a shared situation awareness and maintaining trust between teammates \cite{endsley1988design,cooke2015team}.
 Although there exists prior work on generating explanations, the focus has been on generating the right explanations from the explainer's perspective rather than good explanations for the explainee \cite{gobelbecker2010coming,hanheide2017robot,sohrabi2011preferred}.

-Unsurprisingly, the right explanation may not necessarily be a good explanation--anyone with parental experience would share the sympathy.
+Unsurprisingly, the right explanation may not necessarily be a good explanation--anyone with teaching or mentoring experience would share the sympathy.
 Such dissonance between the explainer and explainee may be a result of various inconsistencies, such as information asymmetry or different cognitive capabilities, just to name a few.
 These inconsistencies may be summarized as \textit{model differences}--the differences between the cognitive models that govern the generation and interpretation of an explanation, respectively, for the explainer and explainee~\cite{chakraborti2019explicability}.
-When these two models are the same, as is assumed in most prior work, an explanation from the perspective of the explainer would be not only right but also perfectly understandable to the explainee, that is, as if the explanation were made to the explainer himself.
+When these two models are the same, as is assumed in most prior works, an explanation from the perspective of the explainer would be not only correct but also perfectly understandable to the explainee, that is, as if the explanation were made to the explainer himself.
 The more general case when the models differ has also been investigated \cite{chakraborti1802plan,zakershahrak2019online} under the model reconciliation setting, where the focus is on explaining domain model differences such that the two models become more compatible.
 One remaining challenge in explanation generation, however, is to account for the differences in the cognitive capabilities to understand an explanation.